mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon Machine Images, AMIs

+AMIs are used to build instances.
+They sotre snapshots of EBS volumes, permissions and a block device mapping, which configures how the instance OS sees the ttached volumes.
+AMIs can be shared, free, or paid and can be copied to other AWS regions.

 The initial software that will be on an instance when it's launched.

 - Operating system and its configuration